By Steve Kirsch

 My name is Steve Kirsch.
 I am a serial entrepreneur and philanthropist (see Steve Kirsch Wikipedia profile).
 I was recently diagnosed with a rare, incurable blood cancer that might kill me.
 I have enough time to change the outcome and I'm going to try to do that.
 This is my story.

-I've had monoclonal gammopathy of undetermined significance (MGUS) since at least 2000 when a high sedimentation rate (ESR) caused my doctor to refer me to a hematologist, Steven Coutre at Stanford, who discovered I had an elevated IgM of 1260 (which explained the high SED rate because the huge quantity of IgM basically skews the SED rate test).
-That's a fancy way of saying that there is something abnormal about the plasma B-cells (aka plasma cells) in my blood that is causing them to produce huge quantities of the IgM class of antibodies.
+I've had monoclonal gammopathy of undetermined significance (MGUS) since at least 2000 when a high sedimentation rate (ESR) caused my doctor to refer me to a hematologist, Steven Coutre at Stanford.
+The ESR is basically like the "check engine" light on a car.
+It signals that something is wrong.
+Coutre discovered I had an elevated IgM of 1260 (which explained the high Sed rate because the huge quantity of IgM basically skews the Sed rate test).
+MGUS is a fancy way of saying that there is something abnormal about the plasma B-cells (aka plasma cells) in my blood that is causing them to produce huge quantities of the IgM class of antibodies.
 These diseased plasma cells live virtually forever (it is believed that they originate from memory B cells which normally live for decades whereas normal plasma cells have a lifetime of months), they produce antibodies continuously, and they keep cloning themselves.
 On my most recent physical in 2007, my blood test indicated I was anemic.
 My Complete Blood Count (CBC) had a low hemocrit (HCT) of 31.9 (which explains my anemia), a low hemoglobin (Hgb) of 10.6, and a low red blood cell count (RBC) of 3.72.
-However, my platelate count (PLT) was high at 524, and fortunately my white blood count (WBC) is normal at 9.5.
+However, my platelet count (PLT) was high at 524, and fortunately my white blood count (WBC) is normal at 9.5.
 My metabolic panel showed a high globulin (6.8), a high total protein (9.6), a low albumin (2.8), a slightly high creatinine (1.2), and a high glucose (141).

 On August 10, I inquired as to the result of the bone marrow biopsy test and they faxed me all my test results.
-The results of the biopsy are variable depending on where you take the sample from so one sample isn't definitive.
+The results of the biopsy are variable depending on where you take the sample from (your WM is NOT uniformly distributed) so one sample isn't really definitive.
+However, it's the best we have; it's the "gold standard."
 The biopsy confirmed Coutre's diagnosis with a 10% to 15% involvement of lymphoplasmacytic lymphoma.
 In other words, it's quite possible that I'm going to die soon.
 That was a real shocker.
+And wow, I didn't even getting a phone call from the doc telling me the bad news.
+I had to call them!

 Fortunately for me, WM is a slow moving cancer and there are many people who have lived 20 years or more with WM.
-Today's treatments, most notably Rituxan, dramatically increase the median survival time and that the numbers cited in the peer reviewed papers are based on old data.
+Today's treatments, such as Rituxan, LBH-589, RAD001, etc. dramatically increase the median survival time.
+The numbers cited in the peer reviewed papers are based on old data.
 The reality is that we won't know the latest numbers until the people who are on the current treatments die.
 So the currently published mean survival rate numbers are always backwards looking and somewhat on the pessimistic side.
+So that's the good news.
+I've probably got at least 10 years left.

 The International Waldenstrom's Macroglobulinemia Foundation (IWMF) is emphatic that you are more likely to die with WM than from WM.
 That's absolutely true.
 A retrospective study of 337 patients done in 2006 by Dr. Irene Ghobrial, et al. (Br J Haematol.
 2006;133:158-164) showed a median disease-specific survival of 11.2 years (from time of eligibility for treatment) and, more importantly, a median survival from all causes of 6.4 years from the date of diagnosis.
 That last number is troubling since the 6.4 year timeframe would include people treated with newer drugs such as Rituxan which was approved November, 1997.
 However, it's skewed in terms of age so since WM strikes later in life, your mean life expectancy is pretty low at those ages, even if you didn't have WM.
 If you measure from the time of diagnosis (rather than start of treatment), then it is 12 to 19 years.